top of page

 • Identified 43% of non-user friendly content to be retired or consolidated.

-• Reduced user task time spent trying to locate the New Business portal by 18%
+• Reduced user task time spent trying to locate the portal by 18%

 • Inconsistent voice, tone, and language across forms